K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 # <div id='2'/> 2.
 Logging Service Access

 ## <div id='2-1'/> 2.1 PaaS-TA User Portal Access
-- Click “Login” button from the accessed PaaS-TA User Portal.
+- Click the “Login” button from the accessed PaaS-TA User Portal.

 ![001]

-- Enter User ID and Password and click “SIGN IN” button and log in to PaaS-TA User Portal.
+- Enter User ID and Password and click the “SIGN IN” button and log in to PaaS-TA User Portal.
 ![002]

 - Click "Application Name" after logging in and go to the application details page.